atbaker/anti-voicemail-legacy/README.md

 - Nicer template for listening to voicemail (+ download link)
 - Write MOAR tests
+- Try it with a Trial Account
+- Tweak Easter egg
 - Experiment with different voices
 - Possible bug that doesn't remember whether you like or hate QR codes
 - Set up CI